An Erd\H{o}s-Stone type result for high-order spectra of graphs: Proofs of theorems

-Next, we give the proof of Theorem \ref{thm main}. \begin{proof}[Proof of Theorem \ref{thm main}] Suppose that the number of vertices in each part of the $r$-partite Tur\'{a}n graph $T_{r}(n)$ is $n_{s}$ for $s=1,2,\ldots,r$.
+Next, we give the proof of Theorem \ref{thm main}. \begin{proof}[Proof of Theorem \ref{thm main}] Let $H$ be a graph with chromatic number $\chi(H)=r+1$.
+Suppose that the number of vertices in $s$th part of the $r$-partite Tur\'{a}n graph $T_{r}(n)$ is $n_{s}$ for $s=1,2,\ldots,r$.
 Since the chromatic number of $T_{r}(n)$ is equal to $r$, the graph $T_{r}(n)$ is $H$-free.
-Thus, we obtain
+Thus